 Join us for Mass and picnic lunch!

-Every Friday that the OLH Educational Cooperative is in session (see below for an abbreviated calendar), we meet for Benediction (noon), Mass (12:15), and a picnic lunch afterwards (12:45).
+Every Friday that the OLH Educational Cooperative is in session, we meet for Benediction (noon), Mass (12:15), and a picnic lunch afterwards (12:45).
 We would love to meet you, so please join us and get to know the families of your parish.